douglashill/objc.io-articles/2014-05-08-collectionview-animations.md

 Oops…

 To prevent such unwanted animations, the sequence of initial position -> removal animation -> insertion animation -> final position must be matched for each item in the collection view, so that they result in a smooth animation.
-In other words, `finalLayoutAttributesForAppearingItemAtIndexPath:` and `initialLayoutAttributesForAppearingItemAtIndexPath:` should be able to return different attributes depending on if the item in question is really disappearing or appearing, or if the collection view is going through a bounds change animation.
+In other words, `finalLayoutAttributesForDisappearingItemAtIndexPath:` and `initialLayoutAttributesForAppearingItemAtIndexPath:` should be able to return different attributes depending on if the item in question is really disappearing or appearing, or if the collection view is going through a bounds change animation.

 Luckily, the collection view tells the layout object which kind of animation is about to be performed.
 It does this by invoking the `prepareForAnimatedBoundsChange:` or `prepareForCollectionViewUpdates:` for bounds changes and item updates respectively.
 For the purposes of this example, we can use `prepareForCollectionViewUpdates:` to keep track of updated objects: